 1. Maceration – by adding botanicals directly into the spirit and leaving them to steep

 2. Hot vapour infusion – by suspending botanicals in a basket at the base of the neck of the still

 3. Cool vapour infusion – by holding botanicals in our Carter Head style infusion point in the still’s Lyne arm

 Between them, these three different infusion methods allow us to tailor the distillation to the individual botanical.
 This was a key consideration during the process of designing the still, and allows us to treat the lighter, more floral botanicals in a different manner to the bolder and spicier botanicals, to capture even the most subtle of flavours.

 In the end, however, the still is only as good as its distiller and it comes down to experience, intuition and an acute sense of timing – traits both our distillers have in spades.
-Sure, we may be a little biased, but it’s quite a sight watching Joe separate the foreshots from the hearts from the feints, as various flavours come to life at different points in the process.
+Sure, we may be a little biased, but it’s quite a sight watching Dave, Shane and the team separate the foreshots from the hearts from the feints, as various flavours come to life at different points in the process.